2DIsBetterThan3D/Funny_memes/CONTRIBUTING.md

 No one but a user with admin powers can merge pull requests.

-If a user with admin reviewed a pull request and found it eligible to be merge before the 3 reviews requirement is met the user may merge the pull request
+If a user with admin reviewed a pull request and found it eligible to be merge before the 1 review by a user with write acses requirement is met the user may merge the pull request

 A user with admin may merge a pull request before the required checks are passed